ceramicnetwork/specs/README.md

     - [Other Services](#other-services)
 - [Implementations](#implementations)

-## Abstract

-Ceramic is a protocol for an interoperable, user-centric web powered by self-sovreign identities and policies.
-Ceramic brings interoperability to various permissionless infrastructures by providing an identity, routing, and access control system built using tamper-resistant, append-only documents stored on IPFS and anchored into one or more blockchain for consensus.

-*For a non-technical introduction to the Ceramic network, see [the overview](https://github.com/ceramicnetwork/ceramic/blob/master/OVERVIEW.md).*
+> *For a non-technical introduction to the Ceramic network, see [the overview](https://github.com/ceramicnetwork/ceramic/blob/master/OVERVIEW.md).*

 ## Protocol overview